serhan-yilmaz/PrinciplesGuide/README.md

 	- They also shape your subjective experiences to a large degree.
 [Placebo effect](https://en.wikipedia.org/wiki/Placebo#Effects) comes to mind.
   - Optimism and having a positive outlook help in human relations.
 The vibe you give to others is shaped by your perspective and mood.
     - Note that, faking doesn't necessarily help much.
 Believing does.
-	- Believe that future is not written.
-Change it if not desirable.
+  - Believe that future is not fixed and can be changed if not desirable.
 Exert will and take action.
 Focus on things that can help, one step at a time.
+	- You may be unsure whether you will be able to achieve your goals by trying.
+But, one thing is near-certain: You won't succeed if you never try.
+Assess pros and cons, then make your move.
-  - Examples of defeatist attitude:
+  - Examples of defeatist attitude that turn into self-fulfilling prophecies:
     - I won't study to the exam.
 I am going to fail anyway.
 	- I can't make any friends.
 People don't like me.
 I better stay away.
 	- I'm terrible at math.
 I'll never understand this lesson.
 No use listening.
-	- I won’t even try asking them out.
+	- I won’t even try asking out.
 They’ll definitely reject me.
 I'll be alone forever.
+	- No one can be trusted.
+Must be vigilant.
+Better them than me.

 ### 2. Happiness